Parameterized Algorithms for Locally Minimal Defensive Alliance: Definitions and Preliminaries

-A parameterized problem $\mathcal{P}$ is \emph{fixed-parameter tractable} (FPT in short) if a given instance $(x,k)$ can be solved in time $f(k)\cdot {|(x,k)|}^c$ where $f$ is some (usually computable) function, and $c$ is a constant.
+What makes the theory more interesting is a hierarchy of intractable parameterized problem classes above FPT which helps in distinguishing those problems that are not fixed parameter tractable.
+Central to parameterized complexity is the following hierarchy of complexity classes, defined by the closure of canonical problems under {\it fpt-reductions}: FPT $\subseteq$ W[1] $\subseteq$ W[2] $\subseteq \ldots \subseteq $ XP.
+All inclusions are believed to be strict.
+In particular, FPT $\neq$ W[1] under the Exponential Time Hypothesis \cite{Paturi}.
+The class W[1] is the analog of NP in parameterized complexity.
+A major goal in parameterized complexity is to distinguish between parameterized problems which are in FPT and those which are \emph{W[1]-hard}, i.e., those to which every problem in W[1] is \emph{fpt-reducible}.
+There are many problems shown to be complete for W[1], or equivalently \emph{W[1]-complete}, including the {\sc MultiColored Clique} (MCC) problem \cite{Downey}.

 Closely related to fixed-parameter tractability is the notion of preprocessing.
-A \emph{reduction to a problem kernel}, or equivalently, \emph{problem kernelization} means to apply a data reduction process in polynomial time to an instance $(x, k)$ such that for the reduced instance $(x', k')$ it holds that $(x',k')$ is equivalent to $(x,k)$, $|x'| \leq g(k)$ and $k' \leq g(k)$ for some function $g$ only depending on $k$.
-Such a reduced instance is called a \emph{problem kernel}.
-It is easy to show that a parameterized problem is in FPT if and only if there is kernelization algorithm.
+A \emph{preprocessing algorithm} $\mathcal{A}$ takes as input an instance $(x,k)\in \Sigma^{\star} \times \mathbb{N}$ of $\mathcal{P}$, works in polynomial time, and returns an equivalent instance $(x',k')$ of $\mathcal{P}$.
+The \emph{output size} of a preprocessing algorithm $\mathcal{A}$ is a function $\mbox{size}_{\mathcal{A}}: \mathbb{N}\rightarrow \mathbb{N}\cup\{\infty\}$ defined as follows: \emph{Kernelization algorithms} are exactly these preprocessing algorithms whose output size is finite and bounded by a computable function of the parameter $k$.
+It is easy to show that a parameterized problem is in FPT if and only if there is a kernelization algorithm.
+A \emph{polynomial kernel} is a kernel, whose size can be bounded by a polynomial in the parameter.
 We refer to \cite{marekcygan,Downey} for further details on parameterized complexity. \\

-Our results are as follows: \begin{itemize} \item {\sc Locally Minimal DA Extension} is NP-complete. \item {\sc Locally Minimal Defensive Alliance} and {\sc Connected Locally Minimal Defensive Alliance} are FPT when parameterized by the solution size and $\Delta$. \item {\sc Locally Minimal Defensive Alliance} on the graphs of minimum degree at least 2, admits a kernel with at most ${f(k)}^{2k^2+4k}$ vertices for some computable function $f(k)$.
-In particular, we prove that the problem on triangle-free graphs of minimum degree at least 2, admits a kernel with at most $k^{\mathcal{O}(k^2)}$ vertices, where as the problem on planar graphs of minimum degree at least 2, admits a kernel with at most $k^{\mathcal{O}(k^4)}$ vertices. \end{itemize}
+Our results are as follows: \begin{itemize} \item {\sc Locally Minimal DA Extension} is NP-complete. \item {\sc Locally Minimal Defensive Alliance} is FPT when parameterized by the combined parameters solution size and maximum degree of the input graph. \item {\sc Locally Minimal Defensive Alliance} on the graphs of minimum degree at least 2, admits a kernel with at most $k^{k^{\mathcal{O}(k)}}$ vertices.
+In particular, we prove that the problem on $C_3$-free or $C_4$-free graphs of minimum degree at least 2, admits a kernel with at most $k^{\mathcal{O}(k)}$ vertices. \item {\sc Locally Minimal Defensive Alliance} on the planar graphs of minimum degree at least 2, admits an FPT algorithm with running time $\mathcal{O}^{*}( k^{2^{\mathcal{O}(\sqrt{k})}})$. \end{itemize}